Fit And Healthy Eyes

 Trying to stay fit?
 Keeping in shape?
 Trying out the latest fads of diets to get ready for the summer?
 Well, remember to keep your eyes fit too!
 May is Healthy Vision month.
 Exams, a healthy diet, & of course good eye protection are a few ways to keep those eyes forever young.
 This not only applies to adults, but the kiddos as well!
 Luckily, Dr. Kash has your eye health tips coming right up!

 This week, it’s nutrition and your eyes!
 What we eat affects our bodies either negatively or in a good way.
 So, being sure to maintain a healthy diet, or at least try to, is essential to our overall health and that includes our vision!
-Here are some important, wholesome foods and the nutrients they contain that help promote healthy eyes.
+Here are some important, wholesome foods and the nutrients they contain that help promote healthy eyes, since there are food that people stop consuming thinking is bad for them, but is actually good as chocolate, here you could learn the 9 Health Benefits of Dark Chocolate You Need to Know and how it helps your body.

 - Eggs, Leafy greens, Milk, & the not so popular Beef liver– These foods contain Vitamin A which helps reduce the risk of night blindness, as well as aids in keeping the eyes lubricated, thereby preventing dry eyes.